JFA000/Anime-Analysis-Tool/readme.md

 # Anime Synopsis Similarity

-This is a Python project that aims to find the most similar animes in terms of synopsis using cosine similarity.
-To do this, we use a dataset with anime titles and their respective synopses.
+The Anime Synopsis Similarity Checker is a Python program that allows users to find the most similar anime titles based on their synopses using cosine similarity.
+It uses a dataset with anime titles and their respective synopses to perform the similarity check.

-## Libraries used
+## Dependencies

-The following libraries are used in this project:

-    'pandas'(version 1.3.2)
-    'sklearn'(version 1.0.1)
+The Anime Synopsis Similarity Checker program depends on the following Python libraries:

+    'pandas'
+    'scikit-learn'
+    'difflib'
+    'nltk'

+To install these dependencies, you can use pip, a package manager for Python.
+Open your terminal or command prompt and run the following commands:

+    'pip install pandas'
+    'pip install scikit-learn'
+    'pip install difflib'
+    'pip install nltk'

-## Variables defined
+## Usage

-The variables defined in this project are:

-    caminho_arquivo: a string that defines the path to the CSV file with the anime titles and synopses.
-    chunk_size: an integer that defines the number of lines per chunk to be processed when reading the CSV file.
-    df: an empty pandas DataFrame that will store the anime titles and synopses.

-## Reading and transforming the file into a DataFrame

-The file is read in chunks and each chunk is processed or concatenated with other chunks, as necessary.
-After all the chunks are processed, the resulting DataFrame contains all the anime titles and synopses.
-Stopwords removed

-The remove_stopwords function is used to remove stopwords from the synopses.
-This function has already been used in a previous file and is defined in the same file.
-Vectorization

-The synopses are vectorized using the CountVectorizer class from the sklearn library.
-The resulting matrix of token counts is used to calculate the cosine similarity between synopses.
-How to use
+The program has two main parts: dataset preparation and similarity checking.
+To use the program, first, download the scripts and the database and put them in the same folder.
+Then, execute the python script prepare_dataset.py to create the database so the program can work with it.
+This is a one-time process.

+    'python prepare_dataset.py'

+After the dataset is created, execute the anime_synopsis_similarity_checker.py and follow the program instructions.

+    'python anime_synopsis_similarity_checker.py'

-The user is prompted to enter two indices of the anime titles to be compared.
-The cosine similarity between the synopses of these titles is then calculated and displayed.
-The user is then prompted to enter an index of an anime title to find the five most similar titles.
-The titles are displayed in descending order of similarity.
+Once the program is running, the user is prompted to enter the title of the anime they want to search for.
+If the title is found in the dataset, the program returns the synopsis of the anime and a list of the most similar anime titles based on their synopses.

-## Installation
+## Credits and Citations

-To use this project, you must have Python 3.10.6 and the required libraries installed.
-You can install them using pip:

-pip install pandas scikit-learn

-## Dataset Citation

 This work uses the [Anime Recommendations Database](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020) dataset, made available by Hernan Valdivieso for the Advancement of Science and Art on Kaggle.
 Special thanks to Hernan Valdivieso and the dataset creators for making this data available.

+This program was created by Jonatas Fernandes Andrade and Gabriel Medina da Assunção.